 ‘Do you need help?’
-Orlando server uses secret sign to help rescue abused boy, police say
+Orlando restaurant manager uses secret sign to help rescue abused boy, police say

 The boy also said he didn’t get to eat on a regular basis as a form of punishment, according to police.

+The child’s stepfather, Timothy Wilson II was arrested on one count of third-degree child abuse.
+Investigators said they were unable to arrest both parents at the restaurant because, at the time, there wasn’t enough evidence.

-The man was arrested on one count of third-degree child abuse.
-Days later, the man was arrested again on multiple counts of aggravated child abuse and child neglect.
+Days later, authorities arrested both Wison and Kristen Swann.
+Wilson was arrested on multiple counts of aggravated child abuse and child neglect.

 The Orlando Police Department said it regularly encourages people who see something to say something.